-You will need a free account at RaceDepartment to download this file.
+Download the Ultimate Custom FFB 5.0 file.
+You will need a free account at RaceDepartment to download it.
 This is a very nice custom force feedback file that drastically improves the experience.

 Installation is simple.
-Extract the zip file and find the file named "ffb_custom_settings - (NEW) THE BEST ONE.txt".
+Extract the zip file and find the file named "ffb_custom_settings - Pure Feel V5 (NEW).txt".
 Rename this file to "ffb_custom_settings.txt" and copy it into your "Documents\Project CARS 2" folder.

 You will notice that there are a couple of other options to choose from, but I found this one to be the best.
 Use the same procedure as above to try them out if you like.

 There is one thing in this file that I don't like.
 There is a constant vibration from the engine that I find annoying.
 It's not too strong, but you will notice it as some small bumps on otherwise smooth sections of the track.
 Thankfully, this is easy to remove if you don't like it either.

 Open the ffb_custom_settings.txt file, scroll close to the end and modify these lines: